browserpass/browserpass-extension/README.md

 Browserpass is a browser extension for [zx2c4's pass](https://www.passwordstore.org/), a UNIX based password store manager.
 It allows you to auto-fill or copy to clipboard credentials for the current domain, protecting you from phishing attacks.

-In order to use browserpass you must also install a [companion native messaging host](https://github.com/browserpass/browserpass-native), which provides an interface to your password store.
+In order to use Browserpass you must also install a [companion native messaging host](https://github.com/browserpass/browserpass-native), which provides an interface to your password store.

 ![demo](https://user-images.githubusercontent.com/1177900/54850099-79227080-4ce6-11e9-9c94-d05ede9ee246.gif)